-Ian Mann talks business trends, business strategy and the way forward for business analysis with Joe Newbert, in business analysts the CEOs army.
+Ian Mann talks about business trends, business strategy and the way forward for business analysis with Joe Newbert, in business analysts are the CEOs army.

 Ian Mann is the founder and managing director of Gateways Business Consultants, a boutique consultancy specialising in leadership and strategy.
 The firm consults to large and medium-sized businesses in 14 countries.

 He is the author of the best-selling book “Managing with Intent”, which focuses on strategic implementation, and of the highly acclaimed “Strategy that Works.”
 He holds five degrees and to keep up with the latest business thinking Ian reviews the best of the latest business books, and has been doing this every week for the past 18 years.
 He writes a column each week for Fin24, and has a regular slot on Radio 702’s business programme.

 Can you give a quick snapshot of the current business environment, both locally and globally?

 We are in a situation where business is going to become ever more complex and tougher, not only for the people practicing business and doing particularly well, but for absolutely everybody else: employees, employers, bankers, everybody.
 I think the tides are going to go out and we are going to be able to see very clearly who was swimming naked.
 South Africa is suffering from all sorts of fundamental complexities, and with the world recession and the world growth being so small I don’t think it’s going to be a great time to redress major problems – like employing more people, establishing infrastructure and growing the economy.
 This will be a perennial theme in South African business for a while.